Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## G2: Controlled Arc Move

 Clockwise arc move.
-Supported by RRF_1.18 and later.
+Supported by RRF 1.18 and later in FDM mode, RRF 1.20 and later in CNC mode, and RRF 2.01 and later in Laser mode.
 See 'G3: Controlled Arc Move' for usage.

 ## G3: Controlled Arc Move

 Counter-clockwise arc move.
-Supported by RRF_1.18 and later.
+Supported by RRF 1.18 and later in FDM mode, RRF 1.20 and later in CNC mode, and RRF 2.01 and later in Laser mode.

 ### Usage